miriolol/Online-24-7/README.md

 Make sure to select main.py as the default entry point.

-run the commands below in shell in order:
+Run the commands below in shell in order:

 pip uninstall -y -r <(pip freeze) # <()